Museum Fellows Term

 Students enrolled in the Museum Fellows Term program pay their regular Bennington tuition, plus a $1,500 program fee.
 Financial aid packages will continue to apply and students may be eligible for additional assistance.

-Students may apply for financial aid by submitting an application (available after acceptance into the program) to Brian Murphy, the Vice President for Finance and Administration.
+Students may apply for financial aid for the Museum Fellows Term program by submitting an application to the Office of Financial Aid.

 Room and Board